 - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans) - clothing which advertises alcohol, tobacco, or drugs - clothing which can be deemed unsuitable in terms of health and safety grounds such as shell suits, combat style clothing, dangling earrings, loose fitting clothes particularly in practical classes. - articles of clothing that could be deemed to inflict damage on other pupils or be used by others to do so. - · footwear that may damage flooring.

 Allergies

-A significant number of children and young people in our schools will have allergies and it is important that parents keep the school fully informed on these matters.
+Many children in our schools have allergies, and it is crucial for parents to keep the school informed about these conditions.